 Recently, an incredible opportunity fell into my lap that is completely unrelated to the job search.
 It came at a very defeating moment (rejection) yet I was hesitant to accept it because of my current situation.
 Guilt was the main emotion, but confusion and uncertainty also came into play.
 How do I know what I’m supposed to do?
 Is this part of my “everything happens for a reason?”
 Can I Google this?

-My health/job/foot problems will still be here when I return next week, but to ignore the fortunate circumstance would be, well, crazy.
-As someone who has ALWAYS been a Point A to Point B person, I’m learning that the journey is equally, if not more important than the outcome. *Repeats previous line to self because it’s so damn important* Furthermore, I believe Point B will continue to evolve and grow as I continue to evolve and grow.
+My health/job/foot problems will still be here when I return next week, but to ignore the fortunate circumstance would be crazy.
+As someone who has ALWAYS been a Point A to Point B person, I’m learning that the journey is equally, if not more important than the outcome. *Repeats previous line to self because it’s so important* I believe Point B will continue to evolve and grow as I continue to evolve and grow.
 Instead of viewing the middle as the roadblock, I want to start viewing it as life.
 A life that is happening for me, not to me.
 I may not like what happens all the time, but I’m trying to see things in a new light.

 With that, I say arrivederci!
 This will be my second time in Italy but first time in Tuscany (aside from a cruise stop in Florence).
 I hope to get up a post or two while I’m there, but follow along on Instagram.
 Full recap, details, etc. to come!